 The term “order fulfillment” is an umbrella that covers a wide range of services you may need.
 Explain to your 3PL company what specific services you are looking for, and ask them about any complementary services they offer that may work in your favor.
 You can build a solid foundation of communication if you are clear about your intentions from the start.
 This also ensures that your order fulfillment company can live up to your expectations, rather than leaving you disappointed because they didn’t know what you needed.

-Successful companies update their business strategies and operations on a regular basis to keep up with current trends.
+Successful companies update their business strategies and operations a regular basis to keep up with current trends.
 That means that your company and your order fulfillment provider are both subject to change the way you operate during the course of your contract.
-If you have monthly or even weekly meetings with your order fulfillment provider, you can keep each other up to date on the transitions you're going through and make suggestions on how you can help one another get through these changes together.
+If you have monthly or even weekly meetings with your order fulfillment provider, you can keep each other up to date the transitions you’re going through and make suggestions how you can help one another get through these changes together.
 The more you tell the 3PL company about your plans, the better they will be able to help you execute them.

 Don’t wait until you’re ready to cancel your contract to report a problem.
 Many issues that arise for order fulfillment are the result of lacking communication, or a miscommunication from one party to the next.
 If you inform your order fulfillment company about an issue early on, they can take the steps necessary to correct it.
 For instance, if your customers are reporting delayed shipping times, it may be because your quoted estimated shipping timeframe is too short.
 Talk to your distribution center and see if you need to adjust the timeframe to something more accurate.